• Skip to main content

 Coming in a medium-sized body that measures 40.5 millimeters in diameter and is just a tad over 11 millimeters thick, the gadget looks well-proportionate.
 Unlike many recently introduced timekeepers from the Swiss-based brands, the German watchmaker doesn’t compromise the Referenzuhr’s design to satisfy the bad tastes of nouveaux riches from oil-exporting countries.

-As you can see, the photo above, the sideband of the case features a finely machine-brushed surface that nicely contrasts the shiny, mirror-polished bezel and case back cover.
+The sideband features a finely machine-brushed surface that nicely contrasts the shiny, mirror-polished bezel and case back cover.
 It also plays well with the sand-blasted texture of the dial.
 Laconic and extremely legible (albeit featuring not a drop of a luminescent compound that would make it more readable in darkness), the dial features traditional for the brand off-centered design with a small seconds display placed between seven and nine o’clock, and matched by a power reserve indicator between three and four hours.

 Equipped with the just-introduced Lange L033.1 hand-wound movement, it features a Zero-Restart function, which means that you can reset the second hand to zero (or “60” seconds, if you please) with a press of a push-piece, which is located at 2 o’clock on the side of the case.